GC-public-projects/AuthuiFirestoreDemo/README.md

 # AuthUI implementation

 ## 1 Authui SignIn screen (composable)
-This composable take an onSignInresult function as param that will be executed later by rememberLauncherForActivityResult.
+This composable takes an "onSignInresult" function as param that will be executed later by "rememberLauncherForActivityResult".
 We will pass the content of the function during the call of the composable later.

 ### Purpose
 - setup the authentication providers (Mail, google, Github, etc...)
 (Just "mail" is setup)